julian-8897/julian-8897/README.md

-👋 Hey there!
-I'm a PhD student @ The University of Surrey, working on **Scientific Machine Learning** applied to **Astrophysics**!
+I am a PhD student at the University of Surrey focused on advancing Scientific Machine Learning methods for Astrophysics, with a particular emphasis on bridging machine learning with complex dynamical systems such as N-body gravitational simulations.

 **My primary interests are:**
+- 🌌 Neural ODEs
 - 🕸️ Graph Representation Learning
-- 🌌 Neural ODEs
 - 🧮 Symbolic Regression
 - 🔄 Flow Matching
+- 🚀 Pretraining & Transfer Learning